racingthebeam/beam256/docs/DEVLOG.md

 ## Upcoming Work

-  - [ ] Set up proper TypeScript/JavaScript project
+### Emulator

-  - [ ] Refactor AST to be concrete types
+  - [ ] Port emulator core to C

+### Assembler stuff

   - [ ] Rework parser so AST is annotated with line numbers
   - [ ] Assembler: codegen
+  - [ ] Refactor AST to be concrete types
+  - [ ] Set up proper TypeScript/JavaScript project

 ## Day 7

 JavaScript for the emulator was a mistake, WASM is a thing, and it will allow us to share code between emu/HW.

 Let's see if I can still do C...

-(I was considering Zig but prior experience making VM-type-stuff says macros are useful for this type of thing and my Zig comptime-fu is pretty weak... we'll use Zig for the Next Project (tm))
+(I was considering Zig but prior experience making VM-type-stuff says macros are useful for this type of thing and my Zig comptime-fu is pretty weak... we'll use Zig for the Next Project(tm))

   - [x] Set up Emscripten for building WASM core
-  - [ ] Get basic browser/WASM integration setup
+  - [x] Get basic browser/WASM integration setup
-  - [ ] Port emulator core to C
+  - [x] Set up machine memory sharing between WASM and JS

+Usually at this point I'd start reworking everything and build a complicated system to allow multiple instances to co-exist in a single module instantiation, but in the name of actually making progress we'll just say that each WASM instance hosts precisely one machine instance.

-  - [ ] Rework JS emulator to use WASM core
+  - [x] Rework JS emulator to use WASM core (restore working framebuffer)

+Good progress today - WASM core in place with memory sharing and we can draw the framebuffer from JS!

 ## Day 6